NihilistPenguin/GoFIM/README.md

 # FIM
 Go implementation of a *very* basic File Integrity Monitor (FIM).
-Meant as an easy project to get familiar with GO (basic syntax and structure, hashing, file interaction, and goroutines).
+Made as an easy project to get familiar with GO (basic syntax and structure, hashing, file interaction, and goroutines).